ManticoreGamesInc/platform-documentation/src/references/custom_properties.md

 ## Changing Custom Property Values Through Script

-Custom properties can by edited during runtime through scripts if the object and custom property is networked.
+Custom properties can by edited during runtime through scripts if the object is networked and custom properties are dynamic.

 ### Enable Networking